tallan/QuickStartConfig/README.md

 ## Configuration Details

+### QuickStart Config Value Locations
+Part of the beauty of this solution is that you can store configuration values in a number of different places.
+However, for the purposes of the quick start these are where the default values are located.
+Feel free to change them as you see fit.

+#### Secrets.json
+> - AppId
+> - TenantId
+> - AppSecret
+> - AzureAppConfigConnectionString
+> - AzureKeyVaultUri
+> - AzureConfigUri

+#### Appsettings.json
+> - CacheType
+> - VerboseLogging
+> - LogEntityFrameworkCalls
+> - EnableSensitiveDataLogging

+#### Azure Config
+> - CacheType
+> - RedisEndpoint
+> - RedisServiceName
+> - LogEntityFrameworkCalls
+> - EnableSensitiveDataLogging

+#### Azure Key Vault
+> - ClientId
+> - Secret
+> - TenantId
+> - RedisClientId
+> - RedisSecret
+> - ConnectionString

 ### Assemblies Used
 A complete breakdown of which assemblies were used for which functionality lives in the [assemblies](Docs/assemblies.md) document.